 Sports: Soccer, running, biking

 Located 15 minutes away from Yankton Trail, Sherman Park is the premier park for national softball tournaments in Sioux Falls.
 Spearheaded by affluent local resident Helen McKennan and her friend E.A.
 Sherman in the early 1900s, the park has grown from barren lands to become a beautiful sports venue.
 Teams will compete on nine agri-lime lighted softball fields equipped with sound, scoreboards, irrigation, covered dugouts, electrical hookups, ample free parking and more.
 There are also designated areas for hard surface hockey rink or ice skating rink, soccer practice area, or you can visit the playground and take a stroll through the park’s formal garden.
 Outdoor events often take place in the accessible picnic shelters, while restrooms and concessions are also available.

 Sports: Softball, soccer, hockey, biking

-Take a swing at Harmodon Park, the premier destination for baseball and softball games.
-This facility is 15 minutes from Yankton and 20 minutes away from Sherman Park.
-There are eight agri-lime lighted softball fields and seven agri-lime lighted baseball fields.
-Each field is fenced to allow for multiple games, and batting cages are located on-site to keep up with training.
-The championship softball field seats 234 and the championship field for baseball seats 1,000.
-Amenities include: sound and scoreboards, restrooms, locker room, batting cages concessions, covered dugouts, electrical hookups, picnic shelters, and 890 free parking spaces.
+Take a swing at Harmodon Park, a premier destination for baseball and softball games.
+This facility, about 15 minutes away from Yankton Trail and 20 minutes away from Sherman Park, offers eight agri-lime lighted softball and seven agri-lime lighted baseball fields.
+All fields are fenced to allow for multiple games, and batting cages are located on-site to keep up with training.
+Like Sherman Park, Harmodon offers sound, scoreboards, irrigation, covered dugouts, picnic shelters, electrical hookups, ample free parking and more.
+Young visitors will be playing on the park’s playground until sundown.
+Restrooms, locker rooms and concessions are also on park grounds.